lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Would need size of print runs and cost to produce, as well as sale price, and quantity sold.

 \[So it’s a little nonsense when people just say that something is popular\]

-**Comedies vs tragedies performed**: the ratio of comedies to tragedies performed was an astonishing 14 to 1 in Paris (Theatre, Opera, and Audience in Revolutionary Paris: Analysis and Repertory by Emmet Kennedy, Marie-Laurence Netter, James P. McGregor, and Mark V. Olsen)

 The full scope of my project is to grapple with every online database which contains at least 100 texts meeting my criteria: printed, in England, between the years 1789-99.